arvin-dwarka/Udacity_Data_Analyst/P3_Data_Wrangling_with_MongoDB/OpenStreetMaps/submission.md

 ### Other ideas about the datasets

 The data validation and queries performed were primarily on *node* and *way* tags with a focus on address locations.
 There were a significant number of *nd* reference tags that were ignored.
 Depending on the application of this dataset for future analysis, it would be worthwhile to dive into this more and uncover the different tags and see if there are any discrepancies.
+As noted above, there were 115 more total documents than the sum of nodes and ways.
+It is a bit perplexing that this would occur; perphaps, the data already contained a `type` field that was interfering with the script.

 It would also be interesting to dive into other areas of the data to assess cleanliness, such as postal codes, phone numbers and coordinate data.
+The phone numbers were fairly consistent but did contain some inconsistencies that could have been improved.
+A few years back Vancouver's telecomm providers started offering the *778* area code in addition to *604*, and recently, there were talks of offering another area code to supply demand.
+This dataset could be used to observe the distribution of generally available phone numbers.
+Perhaps, businesses could be given different area codes to easily distinguish themselves from an individual caller.

-Furthermore, there are ample more opportunities to clean this data beyond this cursory excercise as seen in the *Top 3 cafe* query.
+Lastly, there are ample more opportunities to clean this data beyond this cursory excercise as seen in the *Top 3 cafe* query.
 Nevertheless, the dataset is fairly clean as noted above.
 OpenStreepMap is crowdsourced and is therefore dependant on users' input, which could lead to incomplete or outdated information.
-It would be interesting to compare these results with Google Maps'.
+It would be interesting to compare these results with Google Maps' API.